vinttudor/test_teamlead/README.md

 ## config_discounts.php
 - the config file for the discounts, what discounts we apply with parameters
-- "discount_name" value represents the PHP class
+- "discount_name" value represents the PHP class for a specific discount, ex: CategoryXBuyYFreeZ
 - "params" value is the array withe the parameters (X, Y, Z) that will be raplaced in the discount class, ex: CategoryXBuyYFreeZ(X, Y, Z)

 ## config_sources.php